 No problems were registered at the November 6th book launching in the premises of the Federal University of São Paulo.
 But the next day, meanwhile the Colloquium evolved, protesters and supporters assembled in the street.
 Jointly, the two demontrations — against and pro Butler — gathered around 200 people.
 The anti-Butler burned an effigy portrayin the philosopher as a witch, a gesture evoking the Portuguese colonial and inquisitorial practice of auto- da fé (act of faith) in which witches, Jews, heretics, protestants and “sodomites” were publicly executed in bonfires.
 The aggressions did not stop there, however.
 Few days later right wing group — screaming against pedophiles — assaulted Judith Butler and Wendy Brown in the São Paulo airport when they were boarding their flight to Rio.

 In targeting Butler, these forces aimed at feminisms, queer theory, LGBT rights but also the left more broadly speaking.
 The virulence and scale of the attack contrasted with the very small protest organized against the philosopher when she visited the country in 2015, bluntly illustrating how these forces have become exponentially aggressive in the course of the last two years.
-As insightfully by Isabela Oliveira in an article published by the web portal NEXO, this vicious assault against Butler must be situated in relation to dynamics leading towards the 2018 Brazilian presidential elections, to be more fully aprehended.
+As insightfully noted by Isabela Oliveira in an article published by the web portal NEXO, this vicious assault against Butler must be situated in relation to dynamics leading towards the 2018 Brazilian presidential elections, to be more fully aprehended.
 In November, 2017, this electoral disputed was predicted by opinion polls to sharply oppose the figures ex- president Lula and ex- Army captain and extreme right candidate Jair Bolsonaro.